Anguilla: Political system

 Anguilla is an internally self-governing overseas territory of the United Kingdom.
 Its politics take place in a framework of a parliamentary representative democratic dependency, whereby the Premier is the head of government, and of a pluriform multi-party system.
 A governor is appointed by the British government to represent the King.

 The United Nations Committee on Decolonization includes Anguilla on the United Nations list of non-self-governing territories.
 The territory's constitution is the Anguilla Constitutional Order 1 April 1982 (amended 1990).
 Executive power is exercised by the government, with legislative power being vested in both the government and the House of Assembly.
 The judiciary is independent of the executive and the legislature.

 Defence

 As a British overseas territory, the UK is responsible for Anguilla's military defence, although there are no active garrisons or armed forces present in the territory.
-Since 2020, the Royal Navy has forward-deployed the offshore patrol vessel HMS Medway long-term to the Caribbean for patrol and sovereignty protection duties.
-In October 2023, the destroyer HMS Dauntless (which had temporarily replaced Medway on her normal Caribbean tasking), visited the territory in order to assist local authorities in preparing for the climax of the hurricane season.
+Since 2020, the Royal Navy has often forward-deployed a River-class offshore patrol vessel long-term to the Caribbean for patrol and sovereignty protection duties.
+In October 2023, the destroyer HMS Dauntless (which had temporarily replaced the River-class patrol vessel HMS Medway on her normal Caribbean tasking), visited the territory in order to assist local authorities in preparing for the climax of the hurricane season.

-Anguilla had a small marine police force, comprising around 32 personnel, which operated one VT Halmatic M160-class 16 m fast patrol boat.
-Policing on the island is the responsibility of the Royal Anguilla Police Force.